Overview

 MSS

-2. TheRealApp shows a list of archived contacts.
+TheRealApp shows a list of archived contacts.
+Use case ends.

 Extensions

-• 1a.
+1a.
 The archived contact list is empty.
+Use case ends.

 Use case: Select archived contact